rwblokzijl/Msc-thesis-EuroToken/thesis.md

 open loans is forced to default, investment dries up, prices and wages drop, and the currency seizes to be a good denomination of value.

-Even an inflationaty currency is not immune from this phenomenon.
+Even an inflationary currency is not immune from this phenomenon.
 A constant but low inflation can be seen as an acceptable investment to some people.
 If this happens on any significant scale, the managed inflation of the ECB will be counteracted by people storing euro.
-In times of economic turmoil, the euro will be the safest store of wrealth leading to lower investment in the economy right when invest is most needed.
+In times of economic turmoil, the euro will be the safest store of wealth leading to lower investment in the economy right when invest is most needed.
 Currently, both private and public money are fundamentally bad at storing large amounts of money.
 Holding a lot of physical cash is impractical and dangerous, meanwhile storing large amounts in the bank